 Exercise 5: Mixing Fresh Transparent Greens

-Start with Quinacridone Gold, which is very light.
+The artist begins with Quinacridone Gold, which is very light.

-My Final Thoughts and Practice Advice
+Final Thoughts and Practice Advice

 - Make a full test sheet for every color combination

-- Keep it beside you while you paint
+- Keep it beside the painting area

-- Compare it directly with your portrait reference
+- Compare swatches directly with portrait references

-This palette gives you everything you need:
+This palette offers everything required:

 - Warm skin tones